Near-Horizon Collisions around Near-Extremal Black Holes: Naturalness and observability of high-energy collisions

-We have gone through the theoretical exercise of determining the conditions under which divergent CM energy collisions occur around near-extremal BHs, and have calculated the explicit form of the CM energy for these high energy collisions.
-While, experimental evidence suggest several astrophysical BHs are rotating quite rapidly \cite{Reynolds2019,Draghis2023}, astrophysical BHs are believed to be sub-extremal due to physical processes like accretion and back reaction \cite{Thorne1974, Berti2009}.
-The CM energy grows slowly with $\kappa$, so the enhancement of the CM energy for rapidly rotating BHs is modest unless a very high spin cutoff is imposed.
+We have performed a theoretical investigation to determine the conditions under which divergent CM energy collisions occur around near-extremal BHs, and have derived the explicit form of the CM energy for these high-energy collisions.
+While, experimental evidence suggest several astrophysical BHs are rotating quite rapidly \cite{Reynolds2019,Draghis2023}, astrophysical BHs are believed to be sub-extremal due to physical processes like accretion and back-reaction \cite{Thorne1974, Berti2009}.
+Moreover, the CM energy grows slowly with $\kappa$, so the enhancement of the CM energy for rapidly rotating BHs is modest unless a very high spin cutoff is imposed.

-Certainly generic particles falling towards a BH horizon are easily realized.
+Certainly generic particles falling toward a BH horizon are easily realized.
 To realize the critical particles, we can consider an accretion disk around a BH.
-In the case of radiatively efficient accretion flow, the accretion disk may relax into a geometrically thin, equatorial disk in which particles with radii at or above the $\text{ISCO}^+$ radius ($r\geq r_{\mathrm{isco}}^+$) travel on (quasi-)stable circular orbits, while particles interior to the $\text{ISCO}^+$ radius ($r<r_{\mathrm{isco}}^+$) plunge towards the BH while maintaining the $\text{ISCO}^+$ orbiter energy and angular momentum ($\mu=\mu_{\mathrm{isco}}^+$ and $L=L_{\mathrm{isco}}^+$) \cite{Novikov1973,Cunningham1975}.
-This disk model is integral to the X-ray reflection method of measuring supermassive BH spins \cite{Brenneman2006}.
-In this disk model, when the BH is near-extremal, the near-horizon circular orbiters can take part in Type T collisions, an plunging particles of the interior disk can take part in Type V collisions.
+In the case of radiatively efficient accretion flow, the accretion disk may settle into a geometrically thin, equatorial configuration in which particles with radii at or above the ISCO$^+$ radius ($r\geq r_{\mathrm{isco}}^+$) travel on (quasi-)stable circular orbits, while particles interior to the ISCO$^+$ radius ($r<r_{\mathrm{isco}}^+$) plunge toward the BH while maintaining the ISCO$^+$ orbiter energy and angular momentum ($\mu=\mu_{\mathrm{isco}}^+$ and $L=L_{\mathrm{isco}}^+$) \cite{Novikov1973,Cunningham1975}.
+This disk model underlies X-ray spectroscopic methods used to constrain the spins of supermassive BH at the heart of galaxies and stellar-mass BHs in X-ray binaries \cite{Zhang2024,Brenneman2006,Fabian2000,Reynolds2020}.
+In this disk model, when the BH is near-extremal, the near-horizon circular orbiters can participate in Type T collisions, and plunging particles of the interior disk can participate in Type V collisions.